Facts about island country New Zealand in Oceania

 trekking, star gazing, snorkelling, rock hopping, rock climbing, abseiling, surf rolling, coastal board walking, cave tubing, black water rafting, horse riding, surf boarding, Segway tours, air gliding, paragliding, aerial activities like climbing rocket ropes and diving in the unspoilt marine reserves of Little Barrier and Great barrier.
 Skydiving in the North Island hub is extremely popular with the highest freefalls and spectacular views of West Coasts of New Zealand, rainforests and the city.
 Jet boating is a pulse racing experience with views of Auckland city skyline, Sky tower and Auckland Harbor bridge when done with professional skippers with perfect training in manoeuvrability and acceleration along the rocky reefs and estuarine coastline.
 New Zealand meat pies are a must try.

 North Head: Along the Rocky Head, on the Devenport iconic North Head historic Reserve rounds the headland as it enters the inner harbour.
 It is the Naval Museum set in the surroundings of Torpedo bay.
 The self-guided walk on Maungauika has sweeping views of Hauraki Gulf along the waterline with the views of Rangitioto.
 Maungauika is the oldest volcano of Auckland Area.
 Devenport is a harborside suburb and has colonial fortifications and town planning with a seaside art gallery with displays of gun emplacements, disappearing guns, searchlights and the underground tunnel system.
 Mt.
 Victoria summit hangs nearby with the most remarkable views of Hauraki Gulf.
+Mt Victoria is dramatic along with the South Island’s Fiordland and Southern lakes stood in for mythical Middle Earth in Peter Jackson’s Lord of the Rings trilogy is one of the most highly anticipated facts about Island country New Zealand.

 New Zealand Maritime museum showcases the nautical legacy of the city that has shaped its identity as a seafaring nation.
 It is located on the Hobson Wharf adjacent to the Viaduct Harbor also known as the holder of the treasures of Tangaroa the Sea God.
 One can try their hands with the structures in the rocking cabin.